iMikeyV/GC_UPS_Project/README.md

-## Problem:
+### Problem:

 HD Analysts receive a daily email containing a spreadsheet with multiple shipping details.
 They manually input data from the spreadsheet into a Heatcall, then individually update each shipping status by checking the UPS website periodically

-## Solution:
+### Solution:

 Using the UPS API this program will keep a running list of “Depots” and notify the HelpDesk whenever an item has been delivered.

-   # How:
+   ### How:
    -Daily email spreadsheet is now saved as a CSV file, the program reads data from CSV file and if there is a UPS tracking number present it creates a
     “Depot” object.
    -The program keeps a running list of all Depots and receives direct tracking status from the UPS servers -Once a “Depot.Status” changes to “Delivered”, it removes it from the running list and sends an email notification to the Helpdesk

-                     See the logic in plain English (Pseudo Code)

-## Files
+### Files

 Filename: UPS_Project.exe
 File path: H:\UPS Project\UPS_Project\bin\Release\UPS_Project.exe